-Dysregulation of Motor Neurons Due to C9ORF72 Repeat Expansion in Amyotrophic Lateral Sclerosis (ALS) Patients
+Dysregulation of Motor Neurons Due to C9ORF72 Repeat Expansion in Amyotrophic Lateral Sclerosis Patients

-Using iPSC motor neurons from patients with familial ALS, Sareen Laboratory members can identify the discrete cellular effects of a mutation signature of ALS.
+Using induced pluripotent stem cell motor neurons from patients with familial amyotrophic lateral sclerosis (ALS), Sareen Laboratory members can identify the discrete cellular effects of a mutation signature of ALS.
 By determining the mode of action of this mutation, the Sareen Lab seeks to learn more about the proteomic and regulatory mechanisms that cause ALS.
-Elucidating these mechanisms may allow us to identify points at which these errant processes might be disrupted or mitigated.
+Elucidating these mechanisms may allow lab members to identify points at which these errant processes might be disrupted or mitigated.

 The ongoing rise in obesity demands a new understanding of what drives human metabolic signaling.
 The Sareen Lab examines the effect of genetics and environmental factors using stem cell derived neurons and foregut.